Kylir/opencv-playground/README.md

 The project uses the Node module `opencv4node` available [here](https://github.com/justadudewhohacks/opencv4nodejs) to do the binding with OpenCV.

+### Windows installation

 This module tried to install OpenCV automatically but it failed in my case.
 So I had to install the Windows version of openCV from the [official reelase website.](https://www.opencv.org/releases.html)

-Then the Node module needs to know where to find the different components.
+Then the Node module needed to know where to find the different components.
 I had to set the following environment variables:

 ```